 Why whole life insurance may be right for you

-While term life insurance is the most commonly purchased coverage due to its affordability, whole life insurance has a long list of its own benefits.
-If you are more interested in financial protection for the rest of your life, or are intrigued by the investment component of your policy, then whole life insurance may be the right protection for you – especially if the higher cost is not a factor.
+While term life insurance is the most commonly purchased coverage due to its affordability, whole or permanent life insurance has a long list of its own benefits.
+If you are more interested in financial protection for the rest of your life, or are intrigued by the investment component of your policy, then whole or permanent life insurance may be the right protection for you – especially if the higher cost is not a factor.

 While the premiums are more expensive than what one would pay for term life insurance, that price comes with the ultimate peace–of-mind of lifetime coverage.
 This is in stark contrast to term life insurance which expires once its term is over (though you have an option to renew at a higher cost, as mentioned) or you reach a certain age.